p3-insta485-clientside

 Pro-tip: sqlite3 provides a special function to retrieve the ID of the most recently inserted item: SELECT last_insert_rowid()

-$ http -a awdeorio:password \
+$ http -a awdeorio:chickens \

 POST \